WillBoard/WillBoard/README.md

 ### WillBoard.Web

-Startup project for an engine.
-Is responsible for handling requests and formatting an answers (eg. HTML, JSON).
+Startup project for the engine.
+Is responsible for handling requests and formatting answers (eg. HTML, JSON).

 ## Version